 It’s important to note that early on in that interview, I had mentioned my growth mindset and how it’s really taken me a long way, and continues to.

 I remember him also saying, “That’s great, I have a growth mindset too.”

 After a nearly three month application and interview process, I was told by the recruiter that they decided to pass on me.

-When I hear “No”, particularly after applying and interviewing for a job, I always reply (if I wasn’t emailed from a cold, impersonal noreply@ email) with, “My growth mindset would be remiss if I didn’t ask what it was that didn’t fit well for the position at this time?”
+When I hear “No” (which keep in mind really means “Not here.
+Not now.”), particularly after applying and interviewing for a job, I always reply (if I wasn’t emailed from a cold, impersonal noreply@ email) with, “My growth mindset would be remiss if I didn’t ask what it was that didn’t fit well for the position at this time?”